-These five "inventions" are representative of the forty-five listed by Boettner.
+These five “inventions” are representative of the forty-five listed by Boettner.
 He refers to a few of them again later in Roman Catholicism, but most make one appearance here and then disappear.
 No effort is made to give sources, and little effort is made to say what the significance of them might be.
-He suggests that any belief or practice not explicitly found in the New Testament in plain words must be spurious and must have been instituted for some nefarious purpose.
+He suggests that any belief or practice not explicitly found in the New Testament in plain words must have been instituted for some nefarious purpose.

 The examples could be multiplied, but the fact is, no church looks exactly the same as that of the New Testament era.
 Since Christ founded a living Church, one should expect it, like any living thing, to grow and mature, changing in appearance while maintaining identity in substance, holding on to the original deposit of faith, while coming to understand it more deeply and to apply it to new cultural situations.
-The real question is why anyone would think that the Church should have arrested its development and fossilized in one, immutable form at the end of the first century.
+The real question is why anyone would think that the Church should have fossilized in one, immutable form at the end of the first century.

 NIHIL OBSTAT: I have concluded that the materials